PunchThrough/bean-docs/src/features/hid.md

 ## Move Bean Around

 Congratulations!
-You can now use your Bean to control your computer cursor and media playback.
+You can now use your Bean to control your computer cursor.

 {{{video_rel this 'hid-cursor-control.mp4' true}}}